 When you sell an investment property the IRS requires you to pay the taxes you saved by deducting depreciation.
 Taking the example we used above, if you’d depreciated your $200,000 building for 5 years and then sold it, the IRS would charge you tax on that $36,365 you’d deducted.
 If you’re still at the 22% tax bracket (notice, this is your regular income tax rate not the capital gains rate) you’d owe $8000 out of the proceeds of your sale.
 So, if you’re going to sell this is just a deferral of taxes, not avoidance.
 This is why so many people use the 1031 exchange, where they keep their money in real estate and postpone paying those taxes indefinitely.

 Keep in mind that we didn’t talk about any increase in value on your property.
-That portion of the sale is treated as a capital gain… a topic for another day.
+That portion of the sale is a capital gain… a topic for another day.
 Also, the IRS assesses depreciation recapture whether you’ve deducted it or not.
 This is above our pay grade to explain, we suggest you talk to a tax professional if you have questions.

 6. Claim Home Office Deduction

-You can claim a home office deduction if you use a part of your property solely as a business space.
+Another tax benefit is that you can claim a home office deduction if you use a part of your property solely as a business space.
 The amount you can deduct depends on the percentage of your property that is used as your home office.

 To qualify for this deduction, you have to fulfill both of the following conditions.